congdaoduy298/TorchServe/README.md

    ```

    #### NOTE:
-   If this command raise a warning that these library is not in PATH looks like the following warning.
+   If this command raise a warning that these libraries is not in PATH looks like the following warning.

    ```
    WARNING: The script torchserve is installed in '/home/user/.local/bin' which is not on PATH.